alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 implausible I could have even cobbled together an application.

-I'm worried that I'm doing a disservice to the world by not going for a Ph.D., because I think I could actually handle it if I find the right idea to keep me going.
+I'm worried that I'm doing a disservice to the world by not going for a Ph.D., because I think I could actually handle it if I found the right idea to keep me going.
 In a group meeting near the end of this semester, I realized I followed 90% of it, and knew exactly where to look to learn the remaining 10%.

 I shouldn't be worried.
 It's not like I've completely shut the door on getting a Ph.D.
 Those people I consider smarter than myself?
-I know some who also didn't go for a Ph.D.
+I know some who also didn't go for grad school, and they're doing fine.
 It's not like my choice is unique or special.
 It's not like every smart student has to go to grad school.

 I know this rationally, but the rest of my brain disagrees.